Colour Contrast

 - Include a simple data table when people need exact values.

-How to check and improve contrast (step-by-step)
+How to check Colour Contrast

 - Click Check Accessibility .

-- Look for warnings about "Hard-to-read text contrast" .
+- Look for warnings about "Hard-to-read text contrast"

 - Click on any contrast issues in the results panel.